 *14.06.13.
 Steel mesh fence cordon.
 Blueprint S Frame, Madras St view, quake rubble, abandoned bldgs nr Ash St

-Madras St: Reopened NG Gallery did business, but CCDU wanted NG Gallery for its Blueprint stadium on Turners & Growers site.
-NG Gallery would survive next to a part demolished ruin, Madras St / Lichfield St. The Crown owned ruin would rot there for years, an eyesore, still ruined, 2020.
+Madras St: Reopened NG Gallery did fashion business, but CCDU wanted NG Gallery land for its Blueprint stadium on Turners & Growers site.
+NG Gallery would survive briefly next to a part-demolished ruin, Madras St / Lichfield St. That Crown-owned ruin would rot there for years, an eyesore.
+2020.
+It was still ruined.
 2021.
-A decision would be made to relocate NG Building N up Madras St next to the Anglican Cardboard Cathedral.
-2022.
-NG Gallery owners would rethink & demolish NG Gallery.
+NG owners would decide to relocate NG Building north up Madras St next to the Cardboard Cathedral.
+2022 Rethink: NG Gallery owners would demolish NG Gallery, enabling building of CCDU's Blueprint stadium.

 14.06.13.
 NG Gallery, Madras St, on CCDU's Blueprint stadium site